AtlasOfLivingAustralia/authoritative-lists/README.md

 ## Sensitive Lists

-Sensitive lists are for each state used in the ALA's sensitive data service:
+Sensitive lists are provided by each state jurisdiction to supply data obfuscation rules to the ALA's sensitive data service (SDS).
+THe SDS obsfucates location and other information to each occurrence record in the ALA's ingestion process.
 1. [Sensitive Species List](https://lists.ala.org.au/public/speciesLists?isSDS=eq:true)
 2. [Sensitive Species Webservice](https://lists.ala.org.au/ws/speciesList?isSDS=eq:true)